 Peppi has joined CAP working at the St. Joseph County Prosecutors Office.
 Prosecutor John McDonough has welcomed Peppi to the office along with Victim Advocate Linda Baker who is Peppi's owner/handler.

-Patty is our newest addition to the CAP.
-She will be working with Prosecutor Ron Schafer at the Ionia County Prosecutors Office.
+Patty will be working with Prosecutor Ron Schafer at the Ionia County Prosecutors Office.
 Patty is owned and handled by Victim Advocate Jeannie Peppi's owner/handler.

 Phillie joins CAP under a new program at the Oakland County Children's Village called "Lunch with Phillie" Phillie is a career changed dog from Leader Dogs in Rochester Mi.
 His owner, Anne Mitchell brings Phillie to the B Bldg program as a reward for the residents who have shown positive behavior in the program.
 Phillie thoroughly enjoys his new job working with the young men at the Children's Village.
 Welcome Anne and Phillie

-Our newest canine advocate is Smokey who will be working in Shiawassee County.
+Smokey works in Shiawassee County.
 Prosecutor Deanna Finnegan was very excited as well as Smokeys owner, Chief Asst.
 Dan Nees, to have him start at the office.
 Smokey will be handled by Victim Advocate Wendy Hay.
 Welcome Shiawassee County.

-Our newest addition to CAP is this beautiful lab, Reagan.
+Meet Reagan, a beautiful lab.
 Eaton County Prosecutor Doug Lloyd welcomed him to the office in mid December of 2013.
 Reagan will owned/handled by Bryan Seratt and Victim Advocate Heather Hicks.
 Welcome to the pack Eaton County!

 Rylan is beautiful Doberman owned/handled by Lisa Blanchard.
 She has multiple championships under her collar and is the first dog to be used in Veterans Court in the country.
 She is assigned to the 52-1 District Court in Novi with the Hon.
 Brian Mackenzie.
 Lisa volunteers for this program when not working with dogs at the Animal Rehabilitation Center of Michigan: http://www.unionlakepets.com